 Sodomy is criminalised as an offence under Roman-Dutch common law.
-The offence is uncodified, however case law suggests that only sexual contact between men is prohibited.
+The offence is uncodified, however case law suggests that it encompasses sexual intercourse between men only.

 Types of criminalisation

 The US Department of State Human Rights Report for Namibia suggests that the criminalisation of sodomy, inherited at independence, is not enforced in the country.

 In August, in questioning the need to maintain the anti-sodomy law, the Namibian Ombudsman stated that there had been no prosecutions in the last 2o years.

 In August, the Namibian Ombudsman, John R. Walters, publicly questioned the purpose of the anti-sodomy law and stated that: “I think the old sodomy law has served its purpose.
 How many prosecutions have there been?
 I believe none over the past 20 years.
 If we don’t prosecute people, why do we have the act?”
 He went on to endorse equal marriage saying: “If people of the same sex would like to get married, it is their choice, whether the country, the community, churches and government acknowledge that [is something else].”

 Deputy Finance Minister of Namibia reportedly told staff at an office of the Ministry of Finance in August that: “You are either a man or a woman.
 Don’t come from outside and tell us this is acceptable.
 They must keep their gay activities in their countries.
 We will not entertain any of this gayness.

 In April, the Refugee Commissioner of Namibia released a statement saying that Namibia will not allow gay refugees from Uganda into the country.
 According to the Commissioner: “[Namibian] refugee law does not have a provision granting refugee status for being gay.
 And we will never do that.